crmcog/sf-cog/docs/pd1-guide/20-apex-1.md

 ## Workshop

-Remember the golden rules when creating Apex -
+Remember the golden rules of creating Apex code -

 - Always create bulkified Apex
 - All Apex classes MUST have 100% test coverage